Malphaet/midiRebind/README.md

 * Add Fade (in ms) from one value to another
 * Have a way to know last value for the note/cc (the last one sent/received)
 * Make toggles a function modifying a variable/state and sending result
+* Allow for a multi-in interfaces
+* Allow for a null interface out